php-fig/fig-standards/proposed/PSR-Cache.md

 ## Extensions

-Extensions are optional which do not need to be implemented by the Implementing Library but which may provide useful functionality or insights.
-Calling Libraries should not rely on any of the functionality below, but can use any relevant interfaces.
-These extensions primarily exist to show how the existing standard can be extending by interested developers while still meeting the guidelines of this standard.
+Extensions are optional features which do not need to be provided by the Implementing Library but which may provide useful functionality or insights.
+Calling Libraries should not rely on any extension being present, but can use the relevant interfaces to test for functionality.
+These extensions primarily exist to show how extending this standard can be done by interested developers.

 ### Namespaces

 Namespaces can be used to seperate the storage of different systems in the cache.
 This allows different sections to be cleared on an individual level, while also preventing overlapping keys.

-Supporting namespaces is out of the scope of this standard, but can easily be accomplished by the Implementing Library as part of the Cache\Factory.
-Different Cache\Factory objects can be assigned namespaces and then get injected into their respective Calling Libraries, and those libraries will not need to treat them any differently.
+Supporting namespaces is out of the scope of this standard, but can easily be accomplished by the Implementing Library as part of the Cache\Pool.
+Different Cache\Pool objects can be assigned namespaces and then get injected into their respective Calling Libraries, and those libraries will not need to treat them any differently.

 ### Stacks